-Land Use Strategy LU-PB 1.1.2 provides development scenarios that are to be applied across the entire neighborhood.
-The neighborhood may include both residential and non-residential development; however, non-residential uses are limited to a maximum of 5% of the total acreage of the neighborhood.
-The applicant is proposing 105 single-family residential units.
-The pinebrook neighborhood currently contains 4,424 residential dwelling units.
-Including the proposed 105 units, the neighborhood will contain a total of 4,529 residential units, below the 6,335 units allowed in the neighborhood.
-Other than the amenity area, the project does not include other non-residential uses and the amenity area is a small percentage of the total project.
+Land Use Strategy LU-PB 1.1.2 provides development scenarios that are to be applied across the Mixed Use Residential (MUR) land use designated property.
+The MUR may include both residential and non-residential development; however, non-residential uses are limited to a maximum of 5% of the total acreage of the MUR.
+The applicant is proposing 85 single-family residential units.
+The MUR designated property in the pinebrook neighborhood currently contains 4,424 residential dwelling units.
+Including the proposed 85 units, the neighborhood will contain a total of 4,509 residential units, well below the 6,335 units allowed in the neighborhood and therefore consistent with the 2017 Comprehensive Plan.
+Due to the applicant obtaining vested rights to seek PUD zoning on property designated as Low Density Residential, these numbers are not applicable.
+However, it is important to note that no inconsistencies are being created that would conflict with the MUR designation.